 Section 45(1) of the Planning Act requires the examination of four tests to determine if each variance is warranted.
 A central theme in the four tests is whether the proposal is compatible with the surrounding area.
 Being "compatible with" is not the same as being "the same as".
 Rather, being "compatible with" means being capable of coexisting in harmony in the same area.
+The policy review below addresses both the tests under the Planning Act AND the appropriateness of the site plan control application in light of the planning documents.

-2.2 General Intent and Purpose of the Official Plan (OP)
+2.2 City of Ottawa Official Plan (the OP)

 The Subject Property is designated Village in the Official Plan (OP).
 Consistent with the PPS, most of the rural growth should be located within the villages scattered around the City of Ottawa, predominantly in the three serviced villages, including Manotick.
 The Village designation is designed to permit, "...a variety of land uses to provide for the daily needs of the rural community and to ensure that they remain distinctly rural in character and scale".
 In particular, the Subject Property's location makes it subject to the policies of the Manotick Secondary Plan.
 Per the Plan, this property is designated Village Core and Main Street.
 Therefore, it is considered to be within a Design Priority Area and is subject to review by the City's Urban Design Review Panel.
 Therefore, in evaluating whether the requested variances meet the intent and purpose of the Official Plan, the test is whether the proposed land uses provide for daily needs in the rural community and in its appropriate scale for the main street.
+In terms of the site plan control application, the OP supports the development of the Subject Property as proposed.

-With respect to the variance for lot area, this proposal is consistent with the intent and purpose of the policy as this variance is for a pre-existing lot; furthermore, with respect to the variances for refuse collection area setback and parking lot landscaping buffer, this proposal requires the variances to make best use of the pre-existing undersized lot.
+With respect to the variance for lot area, this proposal is consistent with the intent and purpose of the policy as this variance is for a pre-existing lot; furthermore, with respect to the variance for the parking lot landscaping buffer, this proposal requires the variances to make best use of the pre-existing undersized lot.
 Together, these variances will permit the redevelopment with retail, restaurant and office uses to meet local needs per the Official Plan.
 The proposed scale of the redevelopment is also consistent with the community and the proposed height fits within the zoning requirements for the main street.
 As such, the requested variances conform to the general intent and purpose of the Official Plan.

-2.3 General Intent and Purpose of the Zoning By-law (Zoning By-law)
+2.3 City of Ottawa Zoning By-law (the Zoning By-law)

 The Subject Property is zoned VM9 - Village Mixed-Use Subzone 9.
 Refer to Exhibit E. The stated purpose of the VM zone is to "...permit a wide variety of commercial, leisure, institutional and residential uses in areas designated as Village in the Official Plan..." and "...recognize the function of Business Improvement Areas as primary business or shopping areas... ".
 Therefore, in evaluating whether the requested variances meet the intent and purpose of the Zoning By-law, the test is whether the redevelopment permits business, shopping, and other commercial land uses.
+From a site plan control perspective, the use is permitted and all but 2 performance standards are being respected, one of which is based on a very slight shortfall in the existing lot size provision.